Nationals use 3-run eighth to beat Royals 5-2 and win series

+WASHINGTON (AP) — The Washington Nationals can only hope a four-day layoff won’t curtail the wave of momentum they’re riding into the All-Star break.

-WASHINGTON (AP) — Anthony Rendon doubled in the tiebreaking run in the eighth inning, Brian Dozier and Victor Robles homered, and the Washington Nationals beat the Kansas City Royals 5-2 Sunday to ride a wave of momentum into the All-Star break.
+Anthony Rendon doubled in the tiebreaking run in the eighth inning, Brian Dozier and Victor Robles homered, and Washington beat the Kansas City Royals 5-2 Sunday for its 10th win in 12 games.

-Washington has won 10 of 12 to climb past Philadelphia into second place in the NL East.
-Since sinking to 19-31 on May 23, the Nationals have gone 28-11 and lost only one of 13 series.
+The resurgent Nationals have blown past Philadelphia into second place in the NL East.
+Since sinking to 19-31 on May 23, Washington has gone 28-11 and lost only one of 13 series.

+Now, it’s hurry up and wait until their next game, on Friday in Philadelphia.

+“It would it be nice to keep playing on this hot streak,” manager Dave Martinez said.
+“I’d say the way they’re playing, keep going is great, but I think we all need a break.”

 Starting pitching has been a big reason for the turnaround.
 In extending a trend, left-hander Patrick Corbin struck out 11 and scattered five hits over seven scoreless innings.